What is GM?

 Do you support consumers’ rights to know what is in their food?

-We fully support our consumers’ right to know what is in their food and we are committed to providing information about the use of ingredients derived from GMOs in Nestlé products worldwide.
+Yes, we fully support people’s right to know what’s in their food, and we’re committed to providing information about use of ingredients derived from GMOs in Nestlé products worldwide.

 Is Nestlé in favour of GMO labelling or disclosure regulations?